ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 To find out how compliant your website is, you will want to evaluate every page using the Web Content Accessibility Guidelines (WCAG) checklist.
 You can use free tools like WAVE or Lighthouse to help with the process.
 There are other paid tools available too, some charging upwards of $1000 per page, but the best place to start is with an audit that looks at your site’s color contrast, text size, image alt text, navigation elements, form elements, and more.

-If a website has ADA errors, people with disabilities may not get all the needed information about your property.
-They may not be able to see your floor plans, navigate efficiently between pages, they may have difficulty reading text with low contrast, or may be confused by filling out forms without proper labels.
+If a website has ADA errors, people with disabilities may not get all they need regarding information about your property.
+They may not be able to see your floor plans, navigate efficiently between pages, they may have difficulty reading text with low contrast or may be confused by filling out forms without proper labels.

 To avoid these issues, it’s important to have ADA Audits run on your website regularly to make sure your site is, and stays, compliant.